Sue William Silverman

 Montserrat (Montse) Andrée Carty is a writer and visual artist.
 In addition to writing and making photos, she hosts the podcast Musings of the Artist and is the Interviews Editor for Hunger Mountain.
 She is currently a MFA in Writing candidate at Vermont College of Fine Arts and is working on a hybrid memoir on home and belonging.

 Yetta Rose Stein reads and writes in Livingston, Montana.
 She is a graduate of Hellgate High School.
 Her work has appeared or is forthcoming in Adelaide Literary Magazine, Another Chicago Magazine, Tupelo Quarterly, and elsewhere.
-She is a founding member of the Mug Club.
-She is currently focused on a collection of poetry about time and grass.
+She is a founding member of the Mug Club and is on the board of Montana's Intermountain Opera.
+She is currently focused on writing poems about time and grass.